 The name Craft Brewery is used in lieu of several other terms which have been used recently to describe small breweries,: “boutique brewery,” used by Michael Jackson in his Pocket Guide to Beer; “cottage brewery,” favored in Canada; and “microbrewery,” the term adopted by most American small breweries.
 I chose Craft Brewery because it better describes the breweries we are discussing.

 The term “microbrewery” has arbitrarily been defined as “a brewery” producing less than 10,000 barrels of beer annually.”
-But some, if not most, of the Northwest’s small breweries will eventually produced more than that amount.
+But some, if not most, of the Northwest’s small breweries will eventually produce more than that amount.
 And, since it’s possible for a microbrewery to be other than a Craft Brewery and vice versa, the term is both more specific and more versatile than any of the others.”

 In fact, 10,000 barrels provided to be an arbitrary enough figure it was not much later changed to 15,000 (where it remains today).
 As points of reference: Sierra Nevada and Redhook Ale Brewery both sold 10,000 barrels for the first time in 1987, and two years later Sierra Nevada sold 20,884 barrels and Redhook 15,000.
 Anchor Brewing, of course, was bigger, but was not a startup.

 Cottone’s discussion of “True Beer” is rather complete.
 He discusses ingredients as well as process, explaining when adjuncts might be permitted, investigating finings, filtration and pasteurization.
-He didn’t pull any punches: “North American Industrial Brew does accomplish a few thing True Beer can’t: it is made to ship and store well.
+He didn’t pull any punches: “North American Industrial Brew does accomplish a few things True Beer can’t: it is made to ship and store well.
 As such, it is technically as flawless as beer can be.
 It is unfortunate that beer must lack taste in order to survive time and travel, but that is an unalterable fact.
 If beer was judged by its stability alone, Industrial Brew would have to rate as the world’s finest.”